Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 No, referrals to children's HCBS providers are made simultaneously with the submission of the Plan of Care (POC) to the managed care plan so there is no delay in the child getting services in accordance with available capacity.

-What will the Independent Entity provide for children?
+What will the Independent Entity (C-YES) provide for children?

-The Independent Entity will conduct HCBS Eligibility Determinations for children who are not yet enrolled in Medicaid.
+The Independent Entity, referred to as C-YES will conduct HCBS Eligibility Determinations for children who are not yet enrolled in Medicaid and assist the child/family with Medicaid enrollment (if eligible).

 Waiver capacity will remain the same upon the initial implementation.
 Capacity may be expanded beginning July 2019, based on global spending cap allowances.